Quiet: The Power of Introverts in a World That Can't Stop Talking: Influence

-Within one week of its publication, Forbes' Jenna Goudreau noted that the book was featured by several major media outlets and was shared extensively across the Web, Goudreau observing that "readers said they felt validated and seen for the first time".
-Within three weeks of publication, InformationWeek's Debra Donston-Miller had noted that the introversion and extroversion were being widely discussed due in large part to Quiet, Cain's work being the focus of Time magazine's February 6, 2012 cover article.
-In 2015, Laura Holson wrote in The New York Times that Cain had "started, or at least was on the forefront of, a bona fide publishing trend" concerning introverts, and in 2017 Harvard Magazine's Lydialyle Gibson noted retrospectively that in the aftermath of Quiet, "introversion came suddenly into vogue".
-Similarly, a 2019 Scientific American article related how "introverts have been having their moment" since Quiet's 2012 publication.
+Within one week of its publication, Forbes' Jenna Goudreau noted that the book was featured by several major media outlets and was shared extensively across the Web.
+Goudreau observed that "readers said they felt validated and seen for the first time".
+Within three weeks of publication, InformationWeek's Debra Donston-Miller noted that introversion and extroversion were being widely discussed due in large part to Quiet, Cain's work being the focus of Time magazine's February 6, 2012 cover article.
+In 2015, Laura Holson wrote in The New York Times that Cain had "started, or at least was on the forefront of, a bona fide publishing trend" concerning introverts, and in 2017 Harvard Magazine's Lydialyle Gibson noted that in the aftermath of Quiet, "introversion came suddenly into vogue".
+Similarly, a 2019 Scientific American article related how "introverts have been having their moment" since Quiets 2012 publication.

 By 2016, Quiet had been translated into over forty languages.

 Elaine Aron, Ph.D., author of The Highly Sensitive Person (1996), responded to Quiet and its related Time cover story by stating that Cain was in fact describing highly sensitive persons (HSPs, defined in terms of sensory processing sensitivity) and not introverts (which Aron says is recently becoming defined more narrowly in terms of social interaction).
 Though Aron wrote that Cain and others blurred the lines between sensitivity and introversion, Aron called the Time article "a huge, huge step" for understanding HSPs, and that as more is learned, the 30% of HSPs who are social extroverts will be better understood.